Man arrested at Paris train station after threatening police with knife

-PARIS A knife-wielding man threatened police at Gare du Nord train station in Paris on Saturday, causing panic before he was arrested, a spokesman for French rail operator SNCF said.
+PARIS (Reuters) - A knife-wielding man threatened police at Gare du Nord train station in Paris on Saturday, causing panic before he was arrested, a spokesman for French rail operator SNCF said.

 The incident occurred a day before France holds the first round of its presidential election.
 The country is on alert following the killing of a policeman by an Islamist militant on Thursday.